EgoTV: Egocentric Task Verification from Natural Language Task Descriptions: Introduction

 As our first contribution, we propose a benchmark -- \emph{\textbf{Ego}centric \textbf{T}ask \textbf{V}erification} (\etv \inlineimg{figures/TV}) -- and a corresponding dataset in the AI2-THOR~\cite{ai2thor} simulator.
 Given a natural language (NL) task description and a corresponding egocentric video of an agent, the goal of \etv is to verify whether the task was successfully completed in the video or not. \etv contains multi-step tasks with \emph{ordering} constraints on the steps and \emph{abstracted} NL task descriptions with omitted low-level task details inspired by the needs of real-world assistants.
 We also provide splits of the dataset focused on different generalization aspects, e.g., unseen visual contexts, compositions of steps, and tasks (see Figure~\ref{figure:dataset}).
+Consequently, \etv dataset provides the fine-grained control necessary for rigorous testing and refinement of task reasoning models, which is often missing in real-world datasets~\cite{ego_4d, epic_kitchens}.
+Yet, \etv mirrors the real world by leveraging visual photo-realism and task diversity.

-Our second contribution is a novel approach for order-aware visual grounding~--~\emph{\textbf{N}euro-\textbf{S}ymbolic \textbf{G}rounding} (NSG), capable of compositional reasoning and generalizing to unseen tasks owing to its ability to leverage abstract NL descriptions and compositional structure of tasks (task decomposition, ordering).~In contrast, state-of-the-art vision-language models~\cite{coca,clip,videoclip,clip_hitchiker} struggle to ground NL descriptions in egocentric videos, and do not generalize to unseen tasks.~NSG outperforms these models by~$\mathbf{33.8}\%$~on compositional generalization and~$\mathbf{32.8}\%$~on abstractly described task verification.
+Our second contribution is a novel approach for order-aware visual grounding~--~\emph{\textbf{N}euro-\textbf{S}ymbolic \textbf{G}rounding} (NSG), capable of compositional reasoning and generalizing to unseen tasks owing to its ability to leverage abstract NL descriptions along with compositional and temporal structure of tasks (task decomposition, ordering).~In contrast, state-of-the-art vision-language models~\cite{coca,clip,videoclip,clip_hitchiker} struggle to ground NL descriptions in egocentric videos, and do not generalize to unseen tasks.~NSG outperforms these models by~$\mathbf{33.8}\%$~on compositional generalization and~$\mathbf{32.8}\%$~on abstractly described task verification.
 Finally, to evaluate \nsg on real-world data, we instantiate \etv on the CrossTask~\cite{cross_task} instructional video dataset.
 We find that it also outperforms state-of-the-art models at task verification on CrossTask.
 We hope that the \etv~benchmark and dataset will enable future research on egocentric agents capable of aiding in everyday tasks.